Susan E. Alcock: Career

 Alcock served as the Director of the Joukowsky Institute for Archaeology and the Ancient World and Professor of Classics at Brown University from January 2006 until 2015.
-Prior to that, she was the John H. D'Arms Professor of Classical Archaeology at the University of Michigan.
+Before that, she was the John H. D'Arms Professor of Classical Archaeology at the University of Michigan.
 She was co-director of the Pylos Regional Archaeological Project in southwestern Greece, then co-director of the Vorotan Project in southern Armenia, and is now director of the Brown University Petra Archaeological Project.
 In 2000 she was awarded a MacArthur Fellowship.

-In 2018 Alcock was appointed as the interim provost and vice chancellor for academic affairs at the University of Michigan-Flint.
+In 2018, Alcock was appointed as the interim provost and vice chancellor for academic affairs at the University of Michigan-Flint.